heremaps/gluecodium/docs/internal/lime_loader.md

 corresponding to each model element.
 The AST is walked "down" first (from root to leaves), setting up the context where needed, and then "up", creating LIME model elements on the way.

-Any documentation comments encountered by this process are treated as plain string at first.
+Any documentation comments encountered by this process are treated as plain strings at first.
 They are parsed separately by a similar, if smaller, process with `AntlrLimedocBuilder` class.

 Syntax errors